nmdickson/GCfit/docs/source/usage.rst

 sampler evolution and results, and the corresponding models.

-``GCfit`` provides utilities to read in, analyze and plot the relevant quantities from this output, through the ``fitter.analysis`` module.
+``GCfit`` provides utilities to read in, analyze and plot the relevant quantities from this output, through the ``gcfit.analysis`` module.
 The analysis is split into two seperate modules, for analyzing the fitting runs and for visualizing the best-fitting models.